-Lately you may have had a lot of spare time and you still can’t find the motivation to learn Dutch?
-Or maybe you’ve finally sat down with your textbook, and are already browsing DutchReview for a bit of light-hearted procrastination?
+Do you have a lot of spare time but still can’t find the motivation to learn Dutch?
+Or have you sat down with your textbook — only to end up browsing DutchReview for a bit of light-hearted procrastination? 😉

 Luckily, avoiding your textbook may just have helped you out this time, because the following article is for you.
-It includes five super-simple avenues you can explore, to increase mindfulness — and will hopefully inspire you to not necessarily study harder, but to do it with a lot more purpose.
+It includes five super-simple avenues you can explore to increase mindfulness.
+And hopefully, it’ll inspire you to not necessarily study harder, but to do it with a lot more purpose.

-Yes, I’m taking aim at native English speakers here.
+Yes, we’re taking aim at native English speakers here.

 When we take our first breath outside the womb we don’t immediately strike up a conversation with our parents, fluently, in our mother tongue:

 “Hello, there.
 An absolute pleasure to finally meet you both.”

 No, we learn it as a child.
 Now, you can bring up neuroplasticity and why it’s easier as an infant, but let us ask you this: have you ever met a child before?
 They often have an attention span that makes a goldfish look like a veteran scholar.

 If they can do it, then you can too.
 So do yourself a favour, and stop believing that excuse.

 If someone asks you why you are learning Dutch, and you cannot come up with an answer that convinces even yourself, then there’s your problem.

 READ MORE | Learning Dutch: 7 questions answered